 The issue Apple is trying to solve with the iPhone 6S (and the 6S Plus) is how it can convince users, especially in a market saturated with really rather brilliant smartphones, that the 'S' variant of the impressive iPhone 6 is a worthy phone to upgrade to in its own right.

 When something is so visually similar, the onus is on the brand to show that the upgrades are really worth the extra cash.

-The iPhone 7 is just months away too, so unless you must have the very latest iPhone right now you might want to hold out just a bit longer.
-Why?
-The iPhone 7 is set to bring an updated design, more power and an improved camera.
-And if that doesn't float your boat the 6S will drop in price too, so it's win win!
+The iPhone 7 is now here too, bringing a water-resistant design, more power and an improved camera.
+And if that doesn't float your boat the 6S is now cheaper, so it's win win!